CodeByZach/sublime_php_constructors/README.md

 _default_: **false**

-_description_: If set to true, will omit underscore on private variables for constructor parameters.
+_description_: If set to true, will omit underscore prefix common on private variables for constructor parameters.

 #### parameter_as_array
 _type_   : **boolean**